Canon G7 X Mark II vs Nikon D200

 - More compact: Is smaller (106x61mm vs 147x113mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 10 years and 3 months of technical progress since the D200 launch.

-Reasons to prefer the Nikon D200:
+Advantages of the Nikon D200:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.